What do my results mean?

 A full assessment by an educational psychologist is likely to have around 12 or 15 tasks, and possibly fewer if they want to measure something specific like memory or attention.

 We have chosen nine domains that consulting neuropsychologists and educational psychologists consider to be vital to effective learning.
 We wanted to create an accessible assessment that wasn’t overwhelming but provides a good starting point for ways to improve and personalise learning.

 Our assessment is not a diagnosis tool.
-Many of our cognitive tasks are used in the diagnostic process but further investigation and context is needed to make a formal diagnosis.
+Many of our cognitive tasks are used in the diagnostic process but further investigation and context is needed to make a formal diagnosis if this is relevant.
 If you think you should be receiving specific support with your learning and development, then you should absolutely talk to your course leaders or employers – they are there to help.

 Learning differences or difficulties affect people differently, and there are multiple ways to measure a single domain.